 Within this setting, Politics covers a vast spread of more specific issues.
 These include the following examples: elections and public opinion; terrorism and the responses to it; foreign policy; globalisation; the role of the media; and Canberra’s place in managing the Australian economy.
 Many more topics can be added to this list.

-At Monash three broad areas of politics are particularly well represented, with each offering a range of units for study:
+At Monash four broad areas of politics are particularly well represented, with each offering a range of units for study:

 - Australian Government and Politics